 That said, their prevalence does seem to be shrinking, and it’s no wonder why.
-Compared to watching a movie or Netflix in terms of an effort-to-pleasure ratio, Netflix wins every time – it’s not even close.
-It takes next to no effort, is extremely entertaining, and is only getting better as there are some seriously good writers and studios creating top-notch content.
+Compared to watching Netflix or playing video games in terms of an effort-to-pleasure ratio, Netflix wins every time – it’s not even close.
+It takes practically no effort, is extremely entertaining, and is only getting better as there are some seriously good writers and studios creating top-notch content.
 When it all comes together with the music, sets, cinematography, etc. it can really be a memorable experience, I don’t want to brush that off.
 I mean c’mon, The Dark Knight??
 Who doesn’t want to spend an afternoon crushing episodes of The Office.

-But there is that matter of effort and pleasure…and how when you make the effort and invest yourself into something meaningful, it’s not just about getting some sort of good feeling out of it – it transforms you for the better.
-Reading books can do that for you.
+But there is that matter of effort and pleasure…and how when you make the effort and invest yourself into something meaningful, it’s not just about getting a good feeling out of it – it transforms you for the better.
+Reading books can do that.

 Based on my own and others experience, there are five reasons why you should take the time and read a book.